🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 9. Lookback Options

-Lookback options differ from most options because they do not come with a specified exercise price.
-Instead, an owner of a lookback option can choose the most favorable strike price from the prices at which the underlying asset has traded at throughout the duration of the option contract.
+Lookback options differ from most options because they do not necessarily come with a specified exercise price.
+Instead, depending on type, the strike (floating-strike) or the payoff (fixed-strike) is automatically determined by the most favorable price the underlying asset reached during the contract.

 10. Spread Options

-Unlike a traditional option, where the payoff depends on the difference between the contract’s strike price and the spot price of the underlying asset when the investor exercises the contract, a spread option pays an investor based on the price difference between multiple assets.
-The butterfly spread, which involves four separate options, is one example of a spread option.
+Unlike a traditional option, where the payout may reflect the difference between the contract’s strike price and the spot price of the underlying asset when the investor exercises the contract, a spread option may provide a return tied to the price difference between multiple assets.

 11. Range Options